modeset/-deprecated-api_pagination/README.md

 #### Timestamp

 This is a more robust way to paginate records when content could be added between page requests.
-For any real time, or semi-real time project this is the paginator to use.
+For any real-time, or partial real-time project this is probably the one you want to use the most.

-One of the challenges faced with simple number pagination is that if a new record is added, records already seen can be duplicated in subsequent page requests.
+One of the challenges faced with the simple number pagination is that if a new record is added, records already seen can be duplicated in subsequent page requests.
 An example of this is listing items from newest to oldest -- if a new item is created after loading page 1, but before page 2 has been loaded -- page 2 will now include the last item(s) from page 1.

 Paging by timestamp eliminates this problem, and any new items that are added between page loads don't cause